Tag: Esports

 Fortnite’s Donut Storm is the Most Fun Part of Chapter 6

-When the donut storm begins in Fortnite’s Simpsons update, it looks striking, donuts raining from the sky is an incredible view.
+When the donut storm begins in Fortnite’s Simpsons update, it looks amazing, donuts raining from the sky is an incredible view.
 But the moment you’re inside it, devastation strikes.
 No rooftop.
 No staircases.
 Not even vehicles can protect you from the giant donuts crashing down.
 Your only hope?
 Choose a fast skin and run for survival.

 Let’s Find out more about it.